North Carolina / Wilkes County

 Healthcare

-Denny residents have access to quality medical care, with hospitals like Randolph Health and Moses H. Cone Memorial Hospital located nearby.
-The community benefits from a good physician-to-resident ratio, and over 88% of locals are covered by health insurance.
+Denny residents have access to quality healthcare, with major hospitals like Randolph Health and Moses H. Cone Memorial Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 1.9 per 1,000 people and 88.4% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Randolph Health